Holly-Chen-Code/job-skill-classification-qlora/README.md

 ### Training & Fine-tuning

 The model was fine-tuned using QLoRA with the Hugging Face Trainer API.
+Training was performed on a Kaggle GPU environment.
+The LoRA adapters were saved after training for inference and evaluation.

 The major training configurations are summarized below.